Jodi Huisentruit: Investigation

-Investigators interviewed at least three neighbors in Huisentruit's apartment complex who said that they had heard screams at about the time that she would have likely been leaving for work.
-In addition, a nearby neighbor reported seeing a Mid-80s white Ford Econoline van parked with its lights on and engine running in Huisentruit's parking lot at about the same time.
+Investigators interviewed at least three neighbors at Huisentruit's apartment complex who said that they had heard screams around the time that she would have likely been leaving for work.
+In addition, a nearby neighbor reported seeing a white Ford Econoline idling in the parking lot at about the same time.

-In September 1995, the Huisentruit family hired private investigators from McCarthy & Associates Investigative Services, Inc. (MAIS) in Minneapolis, Minnesota, who in turn enlisted the assistance of Omaha, Nebraska, private investigator Doug Jasa.
+In September 1995, the Huisentruit family hired private investigators from McCarthy & Associates Investigative Services in Minneapolis, who in turn enlisted the assistance of Omaha private investigator Doug Jasa.
 McCarthy and Jasa appeared on several national television shows, including America's Most Wanted and Unsolved Mysteries.
-In November 1995, they and members of Jodi's family traveled to Los Angeles, California, to meet with three prominent psychics.
+In November 1995, they and members of Huisentruit's family traveled to Los Angeles to meet with three prominent psychics.
 This meeting was televised and served as the pilot for the Psychic Detectives television show.
-Although each show generated several leads, none resulted in concrete evidence or identification of a suspect.
+Although each show generated several leads, none resulted in concrete evidence nor identification of a suspect.

 In May 1996, approximately 100 volunteers searched an area of Cerro Gordo County and left flags to mark anything that appeared suspicious.
 Each of these sites was then re-examined by law enforcement, but no promising evidence was located.
 Police and private investigators have conducted more than 1,000 interviews, but none have resulted in conclusive evidence pointing to a suspect.
 Huisentruit was declared legally dead in May 2001.